 - Place about 1/3 of the corn into a blender and puree until smooth.
 Set aside.

 - Heat the oil in a saute pan to medium-high.
 Add the finely diced shallot and saute until it starts to soften.
-Add the finely diced jalapeño pepper, red pepper and corn kernels.
+Add the garlic, finely diced jalapeño pepper, red pepper and corn kernels.
 Continue to saute and stir for 1-2 minutes.

 - Add the pureed corn, coconut milk, sugar, salt and pepper.
 Continue stirring for about 3 minutes or until thickened and creamy.
 If it starts to dry out add more coconut milk.